MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 object code) linked with the
 ``<platform>-bsp`` project.

-To import an existing MicroEJ Application as zip project in the SDK:
+To import an existing MicroEJ Application as a zipped project in the SDK:

 * Go to :guilabel:`File` > :guilabel:`Import…` > :guilabel:`General` >
   :guilabel:`Existing Projects into Workspace` > :guilabel:`Select